mrh9663-del/rlac/_pages/assignment-1.md

 All texts were uploaded into Voyant as a single combined corpus.
 I then used Voyant’s (trends, cirrus, and links) tools to compare word frequencies and patterns across documents, interpreting differences based on the time period and author of each text.

+### Lexicon Selection

+Instead of doing research about the books in use, I decided to use the context of the concept introduced in the books to select the words I would use later in my search.
+This may not be the optimal way.
+However, it gives a different meaning to the results than distant reading to know the repetetive words.
+A result that may not align with the initial expectations of the corpus.

 ### Key Findings

 #### Finding 1: The Shift from Metal to Network